ontodev/robot/docs/index.md

 ## 2. Using the Library

 ROBOT is written in Java, and can be used from any language that runs on the Java Virtual Machine.
-It's available on Maven Central.
+It's available on [Maven Central](http://search.maven.org/#search%7Cga%7C1%7Cg%3A%22org.obolibrary.robot%22%20a%3A%22robot%22) and [javadoc.io](http://www.javadoc.io/doc/org.obolibrary.robot/robot/).
 The code is divided into two parts:

-1. [`robot-core`](https://github.com/ontodev/robot/tree/master/robot-core/src/main/java/org/obolibrary/robot) is a library of operations for working with ontologies ([Maven Central](http://search.maven.org/#search%7Cga%7C1%7Cg%3A%22org.obolibrary.robot%22%20a%3A%22robot-core%22), [JavaDocs](http://www.javadoc.io/doc/org.obolibrary.robot/robot-core/))
+1. [`robot-core`](https://github.com/ontodev/robot/tree/master/robot-core/src/main/java/org/obolibrary/robot) is a library of operations for working with ontologies ([Maven Central](http://search.maven.org/#search%7Cga%7C1%7Cg%3A%22org.obolibrary.robot%22%20a%3A%22robot-core%22), [javadoc.io](http://www.javadoc.io/doc/org.obolibrary.robot/robot-core/))
-2. [`robot-command`](https://github.com/ontodev/robot/tree/master/robot-command/src/main/java/org/obolibrary/robot) is a command-line interface for using those operations ([Maven Central](http://search.maven.org/#search%7Cga%7C1%7Cg%3A%22org.obolibrary.robot%22%20a%3A%22robot-command%22), [JavaDocs](http://www.javadoc.io/doc/org.obolibrary.robot/robot-command/))
+2. [`robot-command`](https://github.com/ontodev/robot/tree/master/robot-command/src/main/java/org/obolibrary/robot) is a command-line interface for using those operations ([Maven Central](http://search.maven.org/#search%7Cga%7C1%7Cg%3A%22org.obolibrary.robot%22%20a%3A%22robot-command%22), [javadoc.io](http://www.javadoc.io/doc/org.obolibrary.robot/robot-command/))

 You can also download the standalone `robot.jar` file from the [latest release](https://github.com/ontodev/robot/releases/latest) to include in your projects.